qwegssg/Node.js-Multiprocessor-Demo/README.md

 Require <strong>child_process</strong> module to take advantage of multi-processing.
 ## exec:
 Spawns a shell then executes the command within that shell, <strong>buffering</strong> any generated output.
-Call the <strong>callback function</strong> with outout when the process is terminated.
+Call the <strong>callback function</strong> with output when the process is terminated.

 exec output:
 ```